Nayib Bukele’s Encounters with Firm Opponents.

 Some decisions made from the government house in Chile, and even criminal acts that occurred in the country, were used by deputies from Nuevas Ideas, among them Walter Germanwho dedicated part of his daily schedule to reproaching what was happening in this South American territory, like his fellow bench member Alexia Rivas.

-“He did not mention about the protests that he and his government have suppressed.
+“He did not mention regarding the protests that he and his government have suppressed.
 When he refers to “human rights violations in El Salvador,” I suppose he is referring to not giving gang members a chicken in prison, I suppose.
 Because in ???????? the opposition has no call” ????

 Nayib Bukele’s round with another Chilean: José Miguel Vivanco from HRW